MikeHopcroft/labyrinth/src/conversion/azure2/ISSUES.md

   * Cherry pick PR #14
   * x In convertSubnet(): // TODO: import IRules from './types', not '../types'
   * .
 Implement convertNIC()
-    * .
-Extract commonality with convertSubnet() to a function.
+    * x Extract commonality with convertSubnet() to a function.
-    * Rework router/inbound/outbound to generate only inbound/outbound.
+    * x Rework router/inbound/outbound to generate only inbound/outbound.
+    * Unit test for omitted outbound node.
   * Rework convertIp()
     * Take parent nodeKey
   * .
 Decide whether to return routingRule or nodeKey + serviceTag pair.